rust-lang/rust/src/doc/guide.md

 }
 ```

 These lines define a **function** in Rust.
-The `main` function is special:
+The `main` function is special: it's
-it's the beginning of every Rust program.
+the beginning of every Rust program.
 The first line says "I'm declaring a
 function named `main`, which takes no arguments and returns nothing."
 If there
-were arguments, they would go inside the parentheses (`(` and `)`), and because
+were arguments, they would go inside the parentheses, and because we aren't
-we aren't returning anything from this function, we've dropped that notation
+returning anything from this function, we've dropped that notation entirely.
-entirely.
 We'll get to it later.

-You'll also note that the function is wrapped in curly braces (`{` and `}`).
+You'll also note that the **function body** is wrapped in curly braces.
+Rust
-Rust requires these around all function bodies.
-It is also considered good
+requires these around all function bodies.
+It is also considered good style to
-style to put the opening curly brace on the same line as the function
+put the opening curly brace on the same line as the function declaration, with
-declaration, with one space in between.
+one space in between.

 Next up is this line: